jbirtley88/searxng/searx/infopage/en/search-syntax.md

 ## `!!<bang>` external bangs

-SearXNG supports the external bangs from [DuckDuckGo].
+Migaloo supports the external bangs from [DuckDuckGo].
 To directly jump to a external search page use the `!!` prefix.
 To give an example:

 - search Wikipedia by a custom language